microsoft/macos-cookbook/README.md

 The macOS cookbook is a Chef library cookbook that provides resources for configuring and provisioning macOS.
-Additionally, it provides recipes that implement common use-cases of the macOS cookbook's recources.
+Additionally, it provides recipes that implement common use-cases of the macOS cookbook's resources.

 |||
 |-|-|